 The Better Business Bureau (BBB) honored Veterans Home Care with the BBB Torch Award for Ethics.
 The BBB Torch Award recognizes businesses and nonprofits for their outstanding adherence to ethical business practices and services, and their high standard of ethics that others seek to emulate.

 The Department of Defense‘s Employers Support of the Guard and Reserve (ESGR) program honored Veterans Home Care with the Above and Beyond Award.
 The Above and Beyond Award acknowledges employers who exceed what is legally required by providing their National Guard and Reserve employees additional benefits and support.

-Veterans Home Care was named INC. Magazine’s Fastest Growing Businessfor 2017.
+Veterans Home Care was named INC. Magazine’s Fastest Growing Businessfor 2018.
 The award annually ranks the fastest-growing private companies in the United States.
-As a six-time Inc. 5000 honoree, Veterans Home Care is now in the Inc. Magazine Hall of Fame.
+As a seven-time Inc. 5000 honoree, Veterans Home Care is now in the Inc. Magazine Hall of Fame.